TastyChickenLegs/NoSmokeStayLit/README.md

 Start the game.

 ### Version Information
+2.2.0 Release

+- Fixed bug with smelter not working when turning on smoke
+- Added a fuel check so mods that automatically add fuel don't add fuel to torches/firepits/hearths that are set for eternal fuel.

 2.1.0 Release

 - Added the ability to turn back on the smoke for some items.